IBMPredictiveAnalytics/Get_Coordinates_Esri/README.md

-# Get Coordinates with Esri geocoding service
+# Get Coordinates with Esri
-###Get the latitude and the longitude of a location in IBM SPSS Modeler using Esri services
+Get the latitude and the longitude of a location in IBM SPSS Modeler using Esri services

 ![Map](https://raw.githubusercontent.com/IBMPredictiveAnalytics/Get-Coordinates-Esri/master/Screenshot/Illustration1.png)